OpenTreeOfLife/reference-taxonomy/doc/maintenance/errors.md

 1. A source can change in some incompatible way, perhaps leading to separation problems or bad duplications or merges
 1. Separation problems leading to duplication
+1. A source can contain a rank previously unknown to OTT

 etc.